Creatine is one of the most popular supplements used to bring about improvements in athletic performance.

-Furthermore, studies have also concluded that creatine can facilitate an increase in muscle size and may positively impact brain health.
+Furthermore, studies have also concluded that creatine can increase muscle size and positively impact brain health.

-There are a number of creatine types, however, creatine monohydrate appears to be the most effective.
+There are several creatine types; however, creatine monohydrate appears to be the most effective.

 Although some have concerns about the impact on renal function and hydration levels, studies have found creatine to be safe.